CamiloSinningUN/Sounfy/README.md

 # Sounfy

-Web page which allow you to create a playlist for your local music and reproduce it.
+A web page that allows you to create a playlist for your local music and reproduce it.

 ## Preview